aureliosanchez/KlondikeChart/README.md

 # SetUp
 This project requires jQuery 1.4 or newer
 <br>
-Add the jQuery library to your HTML document (visit: http://jquery.com/download/)
+Add the jQuery library to your HTML head tag (visit: http://jquery.com/download/)
 <br>
-Add the jCanvas plugin to your HTML document (visit: http://projects.calebevans.me/jcanvas/)
+Add the jCanvas plugin to your HTML head tag document (visit: http://projects.calebevans.me/jcanvas/)
 <br>
-Add the KlondikeChart library to your HTML document (download from this post located in the "Script" folder)
+Add the KlondikeChart library to your HTML head tag document (download from this post located in the "Script" folder)
 <br>
-Add the KlondikeChart main CSS file to your HTML document (download from this post located in the "CSS" Folder)
+Add the KlondikeChart main CSS file to your HTML head tag document (download from this post located in the "CSS" Folder)